 In previous section, I introduced how to send mass emails with multiple threads.
 In this section, I will introduce how to send email with EASendMail Service Queue in ASP.NET/VB.NET.

-To work with EASendMail Service, please download EASendMail Service and install it on your server.
-If you are using web hosting service and you don't have permission to install service on that server, EASendMail service is not suitable for you.
+To work with EASendMail Service, please download EASendMail and EASendMail Service at first, and then install both on your machine.
+If you are using web hosting service and you don’t have permission to install service on that server, EASendMail service is not suitable for you.

 With EASendMail email queue feature, you do not have to code for multiple threadings.
 EASendMail Service can send email in background with multiple threadings automatically.
 You just need to adjust the maximum worker threads in EASendMail Service Manager to increase the performance.
 Please click here to learn more detail about EASendMail Service.